kolomanschaft/controljunkie/README.md

-controljunkie
+ControlJunkie
 =============

-A polymer-based web client for the UpdateJunkie
+A polymer-based web client for the UpdateJunkie.

+The project is in its initial state.
+Stay tuned.